alexanderher1324/ARproject---Flask/README.md

 A Flask-based social media scheduler web app that allows users to:

 ✅ Register / Login
-✅ Connect their Instagram account
+✅ Connect their Instagram or TikTok accounts
-✅ Schedule Instagram posts
+✅ Schedule posts for Instagram or TikTok
 ✅ View past posts
 ✅ Secure CSRF-protected login/logout flow
 ✅ Background scheduler for automated posting